-“Zero” represents a great accomplishment — not just for San Diego Humane Society, but for San Diego County.
+“Zero” represents a great accomplishment — not just for San Diego Humane Society, but for all of San Diego County.
 Zero is the number of healthy or treatable animals who are in danger of being euthanized in local animal shelters.
 In 2015, we partnered with seven other shelters in the San Diego Animal Welfare Coalition to achieve this goal, making San Diego the largest city in the country to reach this milestone of Getting to Zero.
-Since reaching this goal, we are committed to Staying at Zero!
+We got to zero, and now we are committed to Staying at Zero!

-As an open-admission shelter and one of the largest animal welfare agencies in the country, San Diego Humane Society takes in more than 40,000 animals annually.
-We won’t turn away any animal in need — including those with serious medical and behavioral needs who would have nowhere else to turn.
-Saving their lives requires innovative solutions to the obstacles these animals face, which is why we’ve developed many of our signature programs, including:
+As an open-admission shelter and one of the largest animal welfare organizations in the country, San Diego Humane Society takes in more than 40,000 animals each year.
+We won’t turn away any animal in need — including those with serious medical and behavioral challenges who have nowhere else to turn.
+Saving their lives requires innovative solutions to the obstacles these animals face, which is why we’ve developed our signature programs, including:

-Located at our San Diego Campus, this animal hospital provides medical care far beyond that found in traditional shelters.
+Located at our San Diego Campus, this animal hospital provides lifesaving medical care rarely performed in traditional shelters.
 Our veterinary team — led by one of the few veterinarians certified in shelter medicine by the American Board of Veterinary Practitioners — performs everything from trauma medicine to specialized surgeries.
 We repair fractured bones, perform advanced dental work and lead the country in developing new treatments for deadly diseases like parvo and distemper.

 This state-of-the-art facility provides a safe space and individualized training plans for some of the most challenging dogs and cats to enter San Diego County shelters.
-It’s one of just a few centers of its kind in the country, and it enables us to save hundreds of animals each year by providing the time, positive reinforcement training and customized living spaces to overcome their challenges and become candidates for adoption.
+Only a handful of centers like it exist in the country, and it enables us to save hundreds of animals each year by providing the time, positive reinforcement training and customized living spaces to overcome their challenges and become candidates for adoption.

-With the onset of the COVID-19 pandemic, we pivoted to continue saving animals while meeting the increased needs of pet families.
-One of the ways we Stay at Zero is by keeping pets with the families that love them.
-This means doing even more for our community, like distributing free pet meals, offering medical services and providing behavior and training support.
-By providing more resources for pet families in need, we can help ensure that more people don’t face the heartbreaking decision to relinquish their animals.
+One of the ways we Stay at Zero is by keeping pets with the families that love them by distributing free pet meals, offering medical services and offering behavior and training support.
+By providing these resources to pet families in need, we ensure that fewer people have to face the heartbreaking decision to relinquish their animals.

 These and other programs and services at San Diego Humane Society make Staying at Zero possible, so no healthy or treatable shelter animals need to be euthanized for space — or any other reason.
-Staying at Zero is also possible because of our collaboration with members of the San Diego Animal Welfare Coalition and other local rescues, volunteers who help us care for animals, adopters who welcome animals into their homes and generous donors who fund these programs.
+Staying at Zero is also possible because of our partnership with members of the San Diego Animal Welfare Coalition and other local rescues, volunteers who help us care for animals, adopters who welcome animals into their homes and generous donors who fund these programs.
 To join our lifesaving community and stay informed about our work, please sign up to receive news from San Diego Humane Society.